 Santa Clara Valley (Cupertino), California, United States

 Apple’s Applications Group is seeking a Sr. Product Designer to work on consumer software applications for the Mac and iOS.
 You are a brilliant problem solver, quick study, self starter, and excellent communicator with a passion for great design and the ability to achieve it.
 You possess a rare blend of interaction design, visual design, and prototyping skills.
-We will provide you with unparalleled levels of opportunity and resources, with the goal of creating experiences that influence the industry, as well as people’s lives.
+We’ll provide you with unparalleled levels of opportunity and resources, with the goal of creating experiences that influence the industry, as well as people’s lives.
 By constantly focusing on the consumer, you’ll create products that are not only amazing to look at, but also intuitive and useful to billions of people worldwide.
 Join this team if you’re committed to making each human interaction — visual, audial, and haptic — amazing for our customers.

 - 4+ years experience designing desktop applications